TechAndCheck/zorki-server/README.md

 ## TODO

+- [] Set stem variables so we know which version of the software this should become
 - [] Use a hash for the auth key instead of the key itself for comparison
 - [] Allow the requests to be IP limited